Thinking about software standards

 I was thinking about why we have standards and what they achieve today.
-I have had a fair bit of experience both as a consumer and producer, dating back to working on X.400 in the 1980s through the many ‘standards’ in software through to the current day.
+I have had experience both as a consumer and producer, dating back to working on X.400 in the 1980s through the many ‘standards’ in software through to the current day.
 In almost all cases these technology standards have, to some extent, failed.
 None raised themselves up to manage to be the thing the writers intended.
 At best they just grabbed a foot-hold or a niche.
 In this post, I will discuss the reasons why.

 What we want:

 The worse kind are the standards proposed by a party with a vested interest.
 Here, there is no standard at all, just lip service to wrap something you already have.
 Next worst is where a huge body, standards organisation, or academics devise one from basic principles.
 Theses tend to be interesting but unused.
 Not everything that follows one of these routes is a disaster.
 The internet, the web, and some programming languages have managed to get past this.
 But, in my view the best kind, warts and all, seem to be de facto.
 Here you get:

 - People need it to work in each and every release or it will fail

 Standards need not be created, but can be formalised from existing use.
 Business needs wins over theoretical ideals, no matter how well intentioned.
 A lasting standard needs to have business leadership and demand, across more than one company.
 These factors broadly come from the basic business need.
 So maybe that is all.